 How you can challenge a business visa refusal will depend on:

 - Whether your application was made from within or outside the UK.
-Where you made your application from is important because if your application was made from within the UK you only have fourteen days to challenge the decision, whereas if you applied from overseas you normally have twenty-eight days from the date of receipt of the visa refusal notification.
+Where you made your application is important because if your application was made from within the UK you only have 14 days to challenge the decision.
+If you applied from overseas, you normally have 28 days from the date of receipt of the visa refusal notification to challenge it

 When informing you that your business visa application has been refused the Home Office should state in their refusal letter if you have a right of appeal.
 Some business visa decisions have a right of appeal to an independent tribunal, the First-tier Tribunal (Immigration and Asylum Chamber).
 Other business visa refusal decisions can only be challenged through the administrative review process.
 The details of the administrative review process are contained in the Immigration rules Appendix AR: administrative review.

-You may question why you don’t have the right of appeal against a visa refusal but, in 2015, the immigration rules on appeals were changed to restrict rights of appeal.
-The rule change meant that business visa applications made under the points-based immigration categories (such as the skilled worker visa or intra company transfer visa) don’t have a right of appeal.
-Instead, an application can be made for an administrative review.
+You may question why you do not have an automatic right to appeal against a visa refusal.
+However, in 2015 the immigration rules on appeals were changed to restrict the rights of appeal.
+The rule changes mean that business visa applications made under the points-based immigration categories (such as the skilled worker visa or senior or specialist worker visa) do not have a right of appeal.
+Instead, you can apply for an administrative review.

-- Confirm the refusal decision – leaving you with the option to consider a judicial review application to challenge the Home Office refusal.
+- Confirm the refusal decision – leaving you with the option of a judicial review application to challenge the refusal decision

-As judicial review proceedings involve a court application, normally to the Upper Tribunal (Immigration and Asylum Chamber).
-It is best to take legal advice before you decide to start judicial review proceedings.
-That is because a judicial review application isn’t an appeal, as the court will only consider if the decision to refuse your business visa application was lawful or not.
+As judicial review proceedings involve a court application, normally to the Upper Tribunal (Immigration and Asylum Chamber), it is best to take specialist legal advice before you start a judicial review application.
+That is because a judicial review application is not an appeal as the court only considers if the refusal decision was lawful or not.

-There is normally a three-month time limit from the date of the business visa refusal notification to start judicial review proceedings so early legal advice is important.
+There is normally a 3-month time limit from the date of the business visa refusal notification to start judicial review proceedings so early legal advice is important.

 How to successfully reapply for your business visa

-One option for some business visa applicants is to reapply for their business visa, provided that there isn’t a pending appeal or an administrative review application.
+One option for some business visa applicants is to reapply for the business visa, provided you do not have a pending administrative review or judicial review.

-It is sensible to take legal advice on whether your best option is to reapply for a new business visa, appeal (if you have a right of appeal) or to apply for an administrative review.
-In some scenarios a fresh business visa application is the best way forward as it can be a quicker and cheaper option for you.
+It is sensible to take legal advice on whether your best option is to reapply for a new business visa or to apply for an administrative review or to appeal.
+In some scenarios, a fresh business visa application is the best way forward as it can be a quicker and cheaper option for you.

-However, if you do decide to reapply for a business visa it is vital to fully understand why your original business visa application was refused and to not make the same mistakes again.
-If you don’t, then the likelihood is that your second business visa application will just be refused again.
+If you decide to reapply for a business visa it is vital to fully understand why your original business visa application was refused and to not make the same mistakes again.
+If you do not then the likelihood is that your second business visa application will just be refused again.

-For most business visa applications, you don’t have to wait for a cooling off period before you can reapply for the visa.
+For most business visa applications, you do not have to wait for a cooling-off period to end before you can reapply for the visa.
 However, it is worthwhile looking at all your options, including asking for the original decision to be reconsidered if you feel that the refusal of the application was unmerited.
-For example, if the Home Office official says one particular document was not supplied with the application but you can evidence that it was, then your best option may be to ask for a reconsideration.
+For example, if the Home Office official says one particular document was not supplied with the application but you can evidence that it was.

-How to minimise the risk of your business visa being refused
+How to reduce the risk of your business visa being refused

-If you want to minimise the chances of your business visa application being refused then preparation or appropriate delegation is the key to successfully minimising the chance of your visa being refused.
+If you want to reduce the chances of your business visa application being refused then preparation or appropriate delegation is the key to avoiding your visa being refused.

-If you are preparing your business visa application yourself then you will need to study the guidance relevant to your particular business visa application and pay close attention to the documents that the guidance states you should submit with the visa application.
+If you are preparing your business visa application yourself then you will need to study the guidance relevant to your business visa route and pay close attention to the documents the guidance states you should submit with the visa application.